 - 1.6 Schematic diagram of IMF showing physical process responsible for mass distribution at different regions.
 The peak of the IMF and the characteristic stellar mass are attributed to gravitational fragmentation, while lower mass stars are believed as being due to fragmentation plus ejection or truncated accretion, while higher-mass stars are thought as being due to accretion.
 Adapted from Bonnell et al. (2006). - 1.7 The CMF for the Orion AN and Orion BN regions.
 The average completeness limit for the two regions is shown as a dashed line.
 A three-part stellar IMF, normalized to the peak in N of the CMF, is overlaid as a thin solid line.
 The dotted line shows a three-part mass function with the same slopes as the IMF (Nutter & Ward-Thompson 2007). - 2.1 Projected distributions of N = 5000 stars density distributions with no binaries.
 Top left (panel a) is a D = 1.6 fractal, top right (panel b) a D = 2.0 fractal, bottom left (panel c) a D = 3.0 fractal, and bottom right (panel d) a Plummer sphere.
-The X-Y size scales are ~ 2 pc to mimic realistic clusters. - 2.3 The spread of the cumulative distributions of d_1/d{10} ratios for 1000 realisations (250 of each type).
+The X-Y size scales are $\sim 2$ pc to mimic realistic clusters. - 2.3 The spread of the cumulative distributions of $d_1/d{10}$ ratios for 1000 realisations (250 of each type).
 The green error bars show the spread of the 25 to 75 per cent of distributions, the blue error bars show the extremes of all 1000 realisations.
-All realisations can be well-fitted with Gaussians with means, μ_1 0.20-0.29 and standard deviations, σ_1 0.16-0.19.
+All realisations can be well-fitted with Gaussians with means, $\mu_1$ 0.20-0.29 and standard deviations, $\sigma_1$ 0.16-0.19.

 - 2.5 Top (Left panel): a projected view of an N = 5000, D = 1.6 fractal with a 20 per cent binary fraction.
-Top (Right panel): the cumulative distribution of d_1/d{10} (red line) with a two Gaussian best-fit (green dashed-line).
-Bottom: shows the same d_1/d{10} distribution in histogram form.
-The green line presents d_1/d{10} distribution in combined histogram form for 5000 stars, red in single system (0%) and black line for 5000 stars in (100%) binary systems. - 2.6 The binary fraction against the relative weight of the Gaussian binary fit.
+Top (Right panel): the cumulative distribution of $d_1/d{10}$ (red line) with a two Gaussian best-fit (green dashed-line).
+Bottom: shows the same $d_1/d{10}$ distribution in histogram form.
+The green line presents $d_1/d{10}$ distribution in combined histogram form for 5000 stars, red in single system (0%) and black line for 5000 stars in (100%) binary systems. - 2.6 The binary fraction against the relative weight of the Gaussian binary fit.
 The solid lines are N = 500 star clusters, and the dashed-lines are N = 5000 star clusters.
 Black lines are fractal distributions, and red lines are Plummer spheres.
 All four lines lie almost on top of each other.
 47

-- 3.4 The alpha plot, taken from (Kroupa 2001b).
+- 3.3 An illustration of the potential issues with reducing a distribution to a parametric form.
+On the top panel, there are two quite distinct distributions.
+However, when one finds the best fits in the Gaussian functional form, they have the same mean and variance so are considered identical in that parameter space.
+57 - 3.4 The alpha plot, taken from (Kroupa 2001b).
 The data show the compilation by Scalo (1998) of determinations of α over different mass ranges for Milky Way and Large Magellanic Cloud (LMC) clusters and OB associations.
 58